openmas-ai/openmas/docs/cli/index.md

 # OpenMAS CLI

 OpenMAS includes a command-line interface (CLI) to help you manage your multi-agent system projects.
-The CLI provides tools for project initialization, validation, agent listing, and running agents locally.
+The CLI provides tools for project initialization, validation, agent listing, dependency management, and running agents locally.

 ## Available Commands